-As mentioned above, in order to compensate for vacation time and official University holidays and closure dates, and to complete the required 2000 hours, you can and should:
+With the exception of some outreach events and possibly staying late for a crisis client, the UCC aims to avoid having interns complete work-related tasks after hours as much as possible.
+However, in order to compensate for vacation time and official University holidays and closure dates, and still be able to complete the required 2000 hours, you can and should:

-1. Count your 4 hours per week of dissertation/research time toward your total internship hours.

-2. Document time that you happen to be working on research, dissertation, and professional development-related tasks outside of the Monday to Friday, 8-5 time frame to count toward your total;

-3. Count professional development time (e.g., APA, other professional conferences or workshops, dissertation defense, job interviewing) toward your total;
+- 1. Count your 4 hours per week of dissertation/research time toward your total internship hours; - 2.
+Document in Medicat any time that you happen to be working on research, dissertation, job search, and professional development-related tasks outside of the Monday to Friday, 8-5 time frame to count toward your total; - 3.
+Count professional development leave time (e.g., attending professional conferences or workshops, dissertation defense, job interviewing) toward your total;

-Therefore, you should enter in Titanium/Medicat all time spent on dissertation, research, job search, and similar professional development activities using the appropriate time codes.
-Again, please assure that at least 500 of your 2000 hours are direct service, meeting Utah's definition of "Mental Health Therapy" hours.
+You should enter in Medicat all time spent on dissertation, research, job search, and similar professional development activities using the appropriate time codes.
+Again, please assure that at least 500 of your 2000 hours are direct service.